thorsten/phpMyFAQ/docs/installation.md

 **Step 2: Create a New App Registration**

-1. In the Azure Portal, click on "Azure Active Directory" in the left-hand navigation pane.
+1. In the Azure Portal, click on "Entra ID" in the left-hand navigation pane.
-2. Under "Azure Active Directory," click on "App registrations."
+2. Under "Entra ID," click on "App registrations."

 **Step 3: Register a New App**